If you need help in any of the above areas, contact me today to schedule an appointment or enroll in one of the specialized courses.

 Jeff has experience as a SWAT operator, FTO, and firearms instructor and has worked undercover operations.
 He has served on the executive board of the Utah CISM Team for several years and has helped dozens of agencies with debriefings following critical incidents.

-As a subject matter expert in crisis response and peer support, he has developed classes and taught hundreds of law enforcement officers, dispatchers, firefighters/EMS, chaplains, and mental health professionals throughout Utah, Nevada, and Idaho.
+As a specialist in crisis response and peer support, he has developed classes and taught hundreds of law enforcement officers, dispatchers, firefighters/EMS, chaplains, and mental health professionals throughout Utah, Nevada, and Idaho.

 Amanda Albertson is our administrative assistant, working behind the scenes to keep us organized and on track.